 So, what is the key difference between Trade Ideas and Scanz?

-First of all, Trade Ideas’s stock scanner is significantly more powerful than Scanz.
+First of all, Trade Ideas’ stock scanner is significantly more powerful than Scanz.

-With Trade Ideas, you not only can create all the stock scans which Scanz allows you to do, but you can also do much more.
+With Trade Ideas, you not only can create all the stock scans that Scanz allows you to do, but you can also do much more.